vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Get-SrmVamiCertificate.md

 Get-SrmVamiCertificate
 ```

-This example retrieves the registration configuration for the Site Recovery Manager appliance
+This example retrieves the registration configuration for the Site Recovery Manager appliance.